csmu-cenr/go-nullable/README.md

 type in C#.
 It exposes two properties, the boolean `HasValue` and the actual `Value`.

 The struct implements `encoding.TextMarshaler`, `encoding.TextUnmarshaler`, `json.Marshaler` and `json.Unmarshaler`.
+It also implements `sql.Scanner` and `sql.Valuer` so it supports usage in SQL.
-A null objects MarhsalText will return a blank string.
+A null object's MarshalText will return a blank string.

 ### Struct signature
 The struct looks just like nullable data types in .NET.